simran2104/Wordpress-Operator/README.md

-# Kuberentes Operator using the operator-sdk project that deploys wordpress using on sql via a custom resource.
+## A Kuberentes Operator using the operator-sdk project that deploys wordpress using on sql via a custom resource.